Consistent Searches for SMEFT Effects in Non-Resonant Dilepton Events: Conclusions

 \section{Conclusions}

-We have presented the first consistently-calculated SMEFT constraints from dilepton production at the LHC and Tevatron.
-These bounds are notably weaker than those which arise from more na\"ive treatments of the SMEFT contributions to this process, but they are robust representations of what can be said in a fully model-independent framework about the effect of generic NP on quark-lepton scatterings.
+We have presented a detailed study of SMEFT effects in dilepton production, for the first time treating the EFT expansion in a mathematically consistent way by truncating the signal predictions at order $1/\Lambda^2$ and treating terms at order $1/\Lambda^4$ as theory uncertainties.
+The obtained bounds are notably weaker than those which arise from treatments of the SMEFT contributions to this process in which the $1/\Lambda^4$ terms originating from squared dimension-six amplitudes are kept and theory uncertainties are neglected, but they are robust representations of what can be said in a fully model-independent framework about the effect of generic NP on quark-lepton scatterings.
 We note in particular that these bounds only constrain two distinct linear combinations of operators, and are far from foreclosing the possibility of new contributions which cancel one another in this observable.
 In order to more fully constrain these operators, additional observables which are affected by different combinations of operators will need to be similarly constrained, allowing for a global fit of the various observables.

 In this article we have neglected the effects of SM parameter shifts which arise due to another host of operators in the SMEFT, as they are subdominant effects at high energies.
 These have already been studied in detail in electroweak precision data, but just how much hadron collider data can contribute to that subset of operators, including theoretical errors on the SMEFT predictions consistently, will be addressed in a future article.